-- assessment administered in traditional public schools in the Sponsor's district. - c.
+- The School shall notify the Sponsor in writing by May 1st of each year if the School elects not to implement a School Improvement Plan. - 3.
+If the term of the Charter is in excess of four years and the School chooses not to develop and implement a School Improvement Plan, unless required to do so pursuant to section 1002.33(9)(n), F.S., the School shall submit proposed academic achievement goals for five years and resubmit every four years using the same parameters for achievement goals set forth in the Charter. - c.
 The Sponsor shall review the proposed academic achievement goals within 30 days of receipt.
 If the Sponsor does not accept the proposed academic achievement goals, it shall provide the School a written explanation.
 If the School and Sponsor cannot agree on academic achievement goals, either party may request mediation pursuant to section 1002.33(6), Florida Statutes.
 If the Sponsor does not provide written notification within 30 days of receipt, the goals shall be deemed accepted by the Sponsor. - d.
-In addition to evaluating the School's success in achieving the objectives stated in the Renewal Application or the School Improvement Plan, the School will be held accountable for meeting the State's student performance requirements as delineated in State Board of Education Administrative Rule 6A-1.09981, Implementation of Florida's System of School Improvement and Accountability. - 4.
-Schools that have Contracts in excess of five years and choose not to develop and implement a School Improvement Plan, unless required to do so pursuant to section 1002.33(9)(n), F.S., shall submit proposed academic achievement goals for five years and resubmit every four years using the same parameters for achievement goals set forth in 2.A.3.b, above, pursuant to the process described in this paragraph.
+In addition to evaluating the School's success in achieving the objectives stated in the Renewal Application or the School Improvement Plan, the School will be held accountable for meeting the State's student performance requirements as delineated in State